Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 by Updated

-Functioning as an indirect subsidiary of Huatai Securities, Co., Ltd, Assetmark has been in business since 1996.
-The firm primarily offers wealth management services and technology solutions, and it also provides an array of tools and solutions to help advisors serve their clients.
-The firm's parent company is listed on the Shanghai and Hong Kong stock exchanges.
+Founded in 1996, today AssetMark is owned by GTCR, a private equity firm based in Chicago.
+AssetMark primarily offers wealth management services and technology solutions, and it also provides an array of tools and solutions to help advisors serve their clients.

 The firm’s minimum account sizes vary based on account type.
 Generally speaking, these requirements can be anywhere from $10,000 to $1 million.

-All of Assetmark’s fees are subject to negotiation.
+All of AssetMark’s fees are subject to negotiation.
 However, the firm lists advisory fees for its no-load mutual funds.
 Advisory rates for the GuideMark Funds range from 0.45% to 0.57%, while the rates for GuidePath Funds range from 0.25% to 1.05%.
-For the firm’s Savos Dynamic Hedging Fund, it charges 1.20%.
-Assetmark only retains a portion of these fees, though.
+AssetMark only retains a portion of these fees, though.

 What to Watch Out For

-Assetmark has advisors who are representatives of broker-dealers, resulting in earned commissions from transactions that involve brokerage firms’ sub-advising of its mutual funds.
+AssetMark has advisors who are registered representatives of broker-dealers, resulting in earned commissions from transactions that involve brokerage firms' sub-advising of their mutual funds.
 However, the firm and its advisors have a fiduciary duty to always act in clients' best interests.

 All information is accurate as of the writing of this article.